What Laser Marking is and how does it work?

 The marking process is environmentally friendly and does not use inks and chemical material that must then be disposed of.

-Modern laser systems for marking and engraving consume less than a household appliance and certainly much less than many competing technologies, thus emitting less CO2 into the environment and being more respectful of nature.
+Modern laser systems for marking consume less than a household appliance and certainly much less than many competing technologies, thus emitting less CO2 into the environment and being more respectful of nature.

 Processing quality and precision

-Laser marking and engraving are characterized by the quality and precision of the processing, as they use beams that can reach a few tens of microns.
+Laser marking is characterized by the quality and precision of the processing, as they use beams that can reach a few tens of microns.
 The details, the high contrasts obtainable and the chemical, thermal and corrosion resistance make the Laser the main technology for high-level and indelible marking applications over time.

 The possibility of processing any type of material, the easy integration on systems and lines and the digital nature of the Laser management process make it flexible to adapt to any process and suitable for highly customized products.